tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/alipay.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your Alipay account, which comprise:
+CoquiAPPs needs your **API Credentials** to connect with your Alipay account, which comprise:

 - **Account**: Depending on where you are situated
   - `Express Checkout` if your are a Chinese Merchant.